karthickraja2349/karthickraja2349/README.md

 ## 🚀 About Me

-I'm a passionate developer with a background in Electronics and Communication Engineering.
+I'm a passionate developer with a  little background in Electronics and Communication Engineering.
 I love building projects that challenge me and help me learn new technologies.
 My focus areas include backend development, networking, and creating tools that make a difference!

 ---